PagerDuty/security-training/docs/for_everyone/index.md

 Welcome to "Security Training for Everyone", hopefully you all fall under the category of "Everyone", if not, then you're probably in the wrong place.
 This is our annual employee security training session, and is a requirement to both satisfy our obligation to customers, but also to pass our compliance audits.
 This stuff is really important, so I'd like to ask you all to pay as close attention as you can.
 If you get paged and have to leave, that's fine, I'll follow up with you after to fill in the things you missed.

 For those who've not met me, "Hi, I'm Rich".
 I'm on the security team here at PagerDuty, and was formerly on the Operations team before it became known as the SRE team.
 If you've been going through our Incident Commander training, then you will likely have met me there already.
 If not, then ... you should come to our Incident Commander training, it's great.
-You might also have seen me in that [BabyDuty blog post](https://www.pagerduty.com/blog/babyduty/) from last year where I basically compared being a parent to managing an incident response process.

 Anyway, enough with introductions, let's get started!